You can make perfect espresso at home, regardless of budget or skill level

 The main types of espresso machines

-Finally, experts say you shouldn't even consider an inexpensive steam-driven espresso machine, noting that only pump models make real espresso.
-Steam-driven units are incapable of brewing true espresso because water is forced through coffee grounds at only one to three bars of pressure, far less than the minimum nine bars required to make espresso.
-What you end up with is strong coffee rather than espresso, they say.
-If strong coffee is all you seek, consider a moka pot or stovetop machine like the Bialetti Moka Express (*Est. $25) or a French press, both of which are far less expensive than even a cheap espresso machine.
+All of the espresso machines in this report are pump-driven machines -- the only type that make real espresso.
+Steam-driven units are less expensive, but can't brew true espresso because water is forced through coffee grounds at only one to three bars of pressure, far less than the minimum nine bars required to make espresso (one bar is equal to the air pressure at sea level).
+What you end up with is strong coffee rather than espresso, in which case all you really need is a stovetop espresso maker like a moka pot.